yjose/parcel-story/README.md

 ## Feedback

-if you use this starter and in your opinion it helpful to create a npm package for it. let's me know - A simple star is enough ⚡️.
+if you are using this starter and in your opinion it helpful to create a npm package for it. let's me know - A simple star is enough - ⚡️.